Office of International Programs

 Students who engage in one year or more of full-time CPT become ineligible for Optional Practical Training (OPT).
 There is no limit on part-time CPT.

 • Obtain a job offer letter (printed on company letterhead) from your prospective employer that describes the nature and location of the employment, the start and end dates of the employment, the number of hours per week and the rate of pay (if applicable).
+It must also include the employer's physical address and the name of your supervisor.

 • Meet with your academic advisor to complete the CPT Recommendation Form.